MicrosoftDocs/win32/desktop-src/Sync/slim-reader-writer--srw--locks.md

 The caller must allocate an SRWLOCK structure and initialize it by either calling [**InitializeSRWLock**](/windows/win32/api/synchapi/nf-synchapi-initializesrwlock) (to initialize the structure dynamically) or assign the constant **SRWLOCK\_INIT** to the structure variable (to initialize the structure statically).

-[Application Verifier](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/application-verifier) can be used to find recusrive (reentrant) use of SRW locks.
+You can use [Application Verifier](/windows-hardware/drivers/devtest/application-verifier) to find recusrive (reentrant) use of SRW locks.

 The following are the SRW lock functions.